 The Scarlet Witch had a pair of cases in Avengers West Coast, and tried a new costume without cape.
 It didn't stick.

 Given an Ironic Echo of sorts when the villain Syndrome's cape gets caught in a jet turbine, leading to his death.

 In Mulan, Shan Yu is defeated when Mulan stabs his cape with his sword holding him in place so Mushu can shoot him with a rocket.

 In the Golden Films version of Aladdin the villain Hasseem during a sword fight with Aladdin accidentally trips over his cape and ends up stabbing himself.

 Films — Live-Action

 Subverted in The Dark Knight during the Batpod chase.
 The costume makers designed Batman's cape to fold into a backpack using the same memory cloth tech that makes the glider, as they thought it would be snagged on the wheel.
 However, during test runs the cape flowed freely without getting caught, which looks fucking awesome.
-Applied for regular fist fights however.
+It's applied for regular fist fights.

 Inverted in Superman Returns.
 Superman is saved from drowning because Lois is able to grab him by the cape.

 In Soon I Will Be Invincible, supervillain Dr. Impossible admits that his cape gets in the way during the inevitable fight scene, and is uncomfortable in hot weather, but feels that the psychological advantage imparted by a dramatically billowing cape outweighs the disadvantages.